-*- coding: utf-8 -*-

 from warnings import filterwarnings

-from networkx import MultiDiGraph, DiGraph
+from networkx import MultiDiGraph, DiGraph, topological_sort

 import numpy as np